LYME DISEASE RECOVERY TIMELINE

 Why Recovery Is Not Linear

-One of the most important aspects of Lyme disease recovery is understanding fluctuation.
+One of the most important aspects of recovering from Lyme disease is understanding symptom fluctuation.

 • Improvement followed by temporary worsening